Wednesday, September 20, 2017

 The quest for faster, more sensitive, more precise and more selective chemical analysis in complex real samples poses great challenges to the analytical chemist.
 Electrochemical sensors may answer those challenges provided that adequate surface functionalisation is selected.
 At the LCPME, we have investigated the use of oriented and organised mesoporous silica thin films as sensor substrates for the detection of small redox active molecules (e.g. propranolol and Paraquat).
 The speaker will present (i) the electrogeneration and the characterisation of mesoporous silica thin films at solid electrodes; (ii) the role of silica mesochannels in the improved detection of Paraquat; and (iii) the transposition of silica electrogeneration to the interface formed between two immiscible electrolyte solutions.

 ABOUT THE PRESENTER

-Tea/coffee will be available each day at 10h45.
+Tea/coffee will be available at 11h45.